Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Weapons/NPC loadouts files rank fix/readme.txt

 Anomalous Grenades patch
-Master ecologists and Monolithians may carry any of the four.
+Master ecologists and Monolithians may carry any of the four types.
 Masters in CS, Duty, Freedom, and ISG may carry one particular type.

-Traders will change similarly and require higher goodwill.

-Note: Disable the gamedata/configs/items/trade folder in the original Anomalous Grenades.

 Urban Tactics patch
-Mere rework of the original file to work correctly.
+Mere rework of the original file to work correctly with the new changes.

 Note: Disable the mod_npc_loadouts_urban_tactics.ltx file in the original Urban Tactics, or make sure this one overwrites it.